Security, IAM & Secrets

 • CI/CD jobs (Terraform in CircleCI) use IAM roles with permissions scoped to manage the infrastructure resources defined in this repository.

-The exact policies and role names are defined in Terraform under infra/modules/core/iam and wired into ECS and Lambda modules.
+The exact policies and role names are defined in Terraform under infra/platform/infra/modules/core/iam and wired into ECS and Lambda modules.
 This page does not attempt to document every statement; Terraform remains the source of truth.

 Secrets Manager and Kinde OIDC configuration